Miracle Mile Shops: Features

-Desert Passage initially featured more than 30 performers who provided entertainment throughout the mall on a daily basis.
-Performers included acrobats, a contortionist, musicians, and dancers.
-Since its opening, the mall interior has also featured a faux freighter and a rain show, the latter of which was updated in the 2023 renovation.
+Desert Passage initially featured more than 30 performers who provided entertainment throughout the mall on a daily basis, including acrobats, a contortionist, musicians, and dancers.
+Since opening, the mall interior has also featured a faux freighter and a Rain Show.
+The Rain Show was updated as part of the 2023 renovation, and the mall also introduced the Lost City Show, a free 3D projection show located near the V Theater.

-Desert Passage originally included the 15000 sqft Alakazam Food Court, which closed due to poor business in September 2002.
-In January 2003, the former food court was converted into Sevilla, a restaurant and nightclub with Charo as headliner.
-Sevilla filed for Chapter 11 bankruptcy less than four months after opening.
-It became the Ovation Theatre & Events Center later that year.
-In 2004, producer David Saxe purchased the space for $3 million and converted it into the V Theater and Event Center.
-A $4 million renovation of the V Theater was underway in 2007, to make better use of the space.
+Desert Passage originally included the 15000 sqft Alakazam Food Court, which closed in September 2002 because of poor business.
+The space was later converted into Sevilla, then the Ovation Theatre & Events Center, before producer David Saxe purchased it in 2004 and converted it into the V Theater and Event Center.

-Magician Steve Wyrick opened a separate 500-seat theater in 2007, overseeing many details of its construction.
+Magician Steve Wyrick opened a separate 500-seat theater in 2007.
 The Wyrick Theater closed in 2009, and Saxe took it over the following year, renaming it the Saxe Theater and operating it concurrently with the V Theater.

-Miracle Eats, a new food court with 11 restaurants, is scheduled to open in 2025.
+Miracle Eats, a food court near the mall's south entrance, opened in phases beginning in 2025.
+Its tenants include Chipotle Mexican Grill, Tacotarian, Fat Tuesday, Carnegie Pizza, Lobster ME, Irv's Burgers, SoulBelly BBQ, and Dave's Hot Chicken.